 When are implants placed?

 Approximately 3-4 months after a tooth is removed, the body will grow new bone to replace or refill the empty socket.
-Occasionally it is possible to take out a tooth and place the implant at the same time.
-This is done in only special situations but may add slightly to the risk of compromise of proper healing of the implant.
-If your teeth have been missing for a long time there may have been some atrophy or shrinkage of the bone requiring additional bone grafted to that area so that the implant will be supported adequately when it is placed.
+Occasionally, it is possible to take out a tooth and place the implant at the same time.
+This is done in only special situations but may add slightly to the risk of compromise to proper healing of the implant.
+If your teeth have been missing for a long time, there may have been some atrophy or shrinkage of the bone requiring additional bone be grafted to that area so the implant will be supported adequately when it is placed.

 What are the risks of surgery?